 So you don’t get confused, we recommend that you focus on the route you want to travel on rather than the train company to travel with if you are unsure.
 If you do prefer to travel with a particular train company, check out this UK train map to help you work out which companies operate the main routes across Great Britain.

 The main differences between train operating companies in the UK is the type of trains and onboard services.
-Some bigger train companies such as Virgin Trains and GWR have newer trains, and a full-service First Class section with WiFi and at-seat food and drink services on some of the more popular or longer routes like London to Edinburgh, whilst smaller commuter services like Thameslink have Standard and First Class sections, but only offer basic onboard services.
+Some bigger train companies such as Avanti West Coast (formerly Virgin Trains) and GWR have newer trains, and a full-service First Class section with WiFi and at-seat food and drink services on some of the more popular or longer routes like London to Edinburgh, whilst smaller commuter services like Thameslink have Standard and First Class sections, but only offer basic onboard services.

 To find out about all the different train operating companies who keep all the wheels on track in the UK, visit our train companies page.